FIND MISSING CHILD

 STATISTICS

-When a child is reported missing to law enforcement, in the US, federal law requires that the child be entered into the FBI’s National Crime Information Center (NCIC).
-The following is the statistics of the last few years:
+Under federal law, every child reported missing to law enforcement in the United States must be entered into the FBI’s National Crime Information Center (NCIC).
+The figures below reflect how significant this issue remains across recent years:

 2022: 359,094 minors were reported missing